-Here at Children’s Circle the teachers (Kaiako) work hard to provide an environment that supports children (tamariki) to play deeply either independently or with and alongside others.
+Here at our Welcome Bay preschool, Children’s Circle our experienced early childhood teachers (Kaiako) work hard to provide an environment that supports children (tamariki) to play deeply, either independently or with and alongside others.

 It is through their play that children make sense of their world.
 One also has to be in a state of comfort or relaxation in order to play, we know this as adults.
 We can’t be playful if we are stressed or rushed.

-Be aware that TV, computer games, videos etc are not great substitutes for adults actively providing living role-models for the young child to imitate.
+Whilst it can be an easy option and can provide an adult "time to get things done", television, computer games, videos and other electronic devices are not great substitutes and for adults actively providing living role-models for the young child to imitate.

 There is no prescribed agenda or outcomes for the children’s play but rather it is initiated and propelled by the tamariki themselves.